scarrington76/scarrington76/README.md

 I'm a full Stack Developer, Stock/Option Trader and Woodworker. </b>

-I'm currently looking for full stack or backend roles on a team that creates products to improve human lives.
+I'm always on the lookout to join teams or projects that creates software to improve human lives.
 I have a passion for creating opportunities for others and bettering our society.

-- 🔭 I’m currently seeking a remote backend engineering role
+- 🔭 I’m currently working on the 2026 edition of the Journey Serve app.
+For more information see https://journeycolorado.com/ and if you'd like to help out on the app, please contact me!
-- 🌱 I’m currently grinding leetcode problems
+- 🌱 I’m currently reading "The Art Of Gathering" with the intent to improve my organiztion skills for our 2026 Denver Golang Meetups!
 - 👯 I’m looking to collaborate on quant trading ideas, fantasy sports startups, opensource civil projects, or any other misc startup ideas!
-- 🤔 I’m looking for help with tiling a bathroom
+- 🤔 I’m looking for help with tiling a bathroom or moving into a new house :)
 - 💬 Ask me about SimplyWallSt
 - ⚡ Fun facts: I've sang into the microphone at Red Rocks, I played international basketball, and I own land in Moldova